 Guitar Stringing Methods

-Familiarizing yourself with replacing your own guitar strings will help if your string breaks on stage and you need to quickly replace it between songs.
+Familiarizing yourself with replacing your own guitar strings will help if your string breaks on stage and you need to quickly replace it between songs (relevant article: do guitar picks break?).
 Many people take their guitars to the guitar shop for somebody to replace the strings, but you should know how to do it yourself.

 There are a few different stringing methods, and many people will argue about which way is the best.
 However, it doesn’t matter, find a way that works for you and use it.